Self-dual SU(2) invariant Einstein metrics and modular dependence of theta-functions

-This lemma shows that it is sufficient to restrict ourselves to solution of the inverse monodromy problem with two-parametric set of monodromy matrices (\ref{genM}); then solution corresponding to monodromy matrices (\ref{degM}) may be found by simple limiting procedure.
+This lemma shows that it is sufficient to restrict ourselves to solution of the inverse monodromy problem with the two-parametric set of monodromy matrices (\ref{genM}); then the solution corresponding to monodromy matrices (\ref{degM}) may be found by the simple limiting procedure.

-In \cite{Hitc94} system (\ref{eqOm}), (\ref{int}) was solved in terms of elliptic functions independently in both cases (\ref{genM}) and (\ref{degM}) by exploiting the link between $\Om_j$ and solution $y(x)$ of Painlev\'{e} 6 equation with coefficients $(\f{1}{8},\,-\f{1}{8},\,\f{1}{8},\,\f{3}{8})$, which is known to be equivalent to the system (\ref{Sch}) (in principle, this solution could also be extracted from the paper of Okamoto \cite{Okam87}).
-If one would then like to directly express $\Om_j$ in terms of elliptic functions according to the Hitchin's or Okamoto's schemes, the resulting expressions would appear very cumbersome.
+In \cite{Hitc94} the system (\ref{eqOm}), (\ref{int}) was solved in terms of elliptic functions (independently in the cases (\ref{genM}) and (\ref{degM})) by exploiting the link between $\{\Om_j\}$ and the solution $y(x)$ of the Painlev\'{e} 6 equation with coefficients $(\f{1}{8},\,-\f{1}{8},\,\f{1}{8},\,\f{3}{8})$, which is known to be equivalent to the system (\ref{Sch}).
+In principle, this solution could also be extracted from the earlier paper of Okamoto \cite{Okam87}.
+If one then directly expresses $\{\Om_j\}$ in terms of elliptic functions according to the Hitchin's or Okamoto's schemes, the resulting expressions turn out to be very cumbersome.

-It is also worth to mention here that the solutions of Painlev\'e 6 equation constructed in \cite{Hitc94}, corresponding to monodromy matrices (\ref{genM}) and (\ref{degM}), are of course also related by the limiting procedure described in the previous lemma.
+Solutions of the Painlev\'e 6 equation corresponding to monodromy matrices (\ref{genM}) and (\ref{degM}) are of course also related by the limiting procedure described in the previous lemma.